This page provides links to downloading the software for the GK-B5 kit. and also describes uploading new software.

 User Contributed Versions

 These are sketches that were created by some of the users of the Geiger Kit.
 They can be loaded as an alternative to the default sketch.
 I do not support them in any way.
-They are also based on older versions of the software and have less features.
+They may also be based on older versions of the software and have less features.
+However they may contain good ideas.

 Andrei Komarov's "ZX Counter" (3/10/13)Among other features it provides: